State / Territory Benefits - Pennsylvania

 Eligibility: A Veteran of the Armed Forces of the United States.

-Marriage/Divorce Records: Certified copies of marriage and divorce records are issued without cost to disabled wartime Veterans, or members of the armed forces, of any war or armed conflict in which the United States has been, is now or shall be hereafter engaged, or by or on behalf of any dependent of any such Veteran or member of the armed forces.
+Marriage/Divorce Records: Certified copies of marriage and divorce records may be recorded at the county court in which you were married or divorced, and are issued without cost as long as the request is requested through the Veterans Affairs office in the county court, to disabled wartime Veterans, or members of the armed forces, of any war or armed conflict in which the United States has been, is now or shall be hereafter engaged, or by or on behalf of any dependent of any such Veteran or member of the armed forces.
+Go to the Learn More link to select the appropriate county for your request.

 Philadelphia: Delaware Valley Veterans Home